Skip to main content

 Two options.
 Three options.
 All on the table before you commit.

-We develop two or three conceptual layout alternatives for your project and deliver them as a written comparison: floor plan diagrams, rough square footage, regulatory fit analysis, and a clear summary of the tradeoffs between each option.
-Designed to be completed before production drawings begin.
+Our design options study services help clients evaluate different layout directions before committing to a final design path.
+We develop two or three conceptual layout alternatives and deliver them as a written comparison: floor plan diagrams, rough square footage, regulatory fit analysis, and a clear summary of the tradeoffs between each option.
+Designed to be completed before production drawings begin, when changing direction costs nothing.

 Option A